There is a big difference between what you can do and what you should do. That applies to trading as much as to life in general.

 Instant Accessto the Same "New York Close" Forex Charts Used by Justin Bennett!

-But just know this– A Forex broker is not your friend.If they didn’t need your name to open an account they wouldn’t ask, because they simply don’t care.
+But just know this–A Forex broker is not your friend.If they didn’t need your name to open an account they wouldn’t ask, because they simply don’t care.

 Their number one priority is getting you to deposit funds.
 This is precisely why the micro and nano accounts were created.
 It gave Forex brokers access to clients who are unable to fund a standard account due to financial constraints.

-these unconventional account types were designed to benefit the broker, not you.
+In other words, these unconventional account types were designed to benefit the broker, not you.

 I’m not some bitter trader who has it out for these brokers.
 Nor am I saying that your broker doesn’t or won’t offer exceptional service.
-My only point here is that you need to do your due diligence and never trade with money you can’t afford to lose.

-Daily Price Action’s preferred broker.
+Trade with Daily Price Action’s preferred broker.

-just because they offer you a way to start with $100 doesn’t mean you should.
+It’s also important to understand that just because they offer you a way to start with $100 doesn’t mean you should.

 In this post, I’ll answer the question of whether you can and should start trading Forex with $100.
 We’ll discuss the various account types and position sizes and I’ll also share some tips on how to determine the right account size.